-Cat Tales Zoological Park is proud to be an accessible facility and does allow service & companion animals, accompanied by their owner(s) which they are providing the service or companionship for, access to the Zoo site.
-In consideration of the health and welfare of the Cat Tales Zoological Park animal collection and enjoyment of other guests, service and companion animals are permitted under specified conditions, following certain procedures (as listed below), and in most areas of the Zoo, with occasional exceptions as noted below and except all non-public work areas.
+Cat Tales Zoological Park is proud to be an accessible facility and does allow service animals, accompanied by their owner(s) which they are providing the service for access to the Zoo site.
+In consideration of the health and welfare of the Cat Tales Zoological Park animal collection and enjoyment of other guests, service animals are permitted under specified conditions, following certain procedures (as listed below), and in most areas of the Zoo, with occasional exceptions as noted below and except all non-public work areas.
 Please note that Cat Tales Zoological Park does enforce a general By-law that does not permit pets on the Zoo grounds.
 Please review the following carefully and contact Guest Services with any questions or concerns at (509)238-4126.

 - Visitor Name: